Apply for your licence

-In addition to the roles of salesperson and branch manager, you can carry out real estate work on your own or in partnership or be the eligible officer for a company.
+In addition to the roles of salesperson and branch manager, you can carry out real estate work on your own or in a partnership or be the eligible officer for a company.
 You can also employ real estate salespeople.

-Gain the right qualifications and experience
+Find out about the qualifications and experience required

 Meet certain criteria

 Anyone carrying out real estate work in New Zealand, whether as an individual or for a company, must meet specific criteria and be a fit and proper person.